Annual Review of the Institute for Advanced Social ResearchInformation for Contributors

 Table 1.
 Inbound Tourists in Japan by Nationality (Italic)

 Figure 4.
-Changing Patterns in Inbound Tourism of Japan (HItalic)
+Changing Patterns in Inbound Tourism of Japan (Italic)

 9. Notes and sources should be placed under each table/figure

-10. Use footnotes rather than endnotes.
-The location of footnotes within the text should be indicated by superscript numbers.
+10. Use endnotes rather than footnotes.
+The location of endnotes within the text should be indicated by superscript numbers.

 11. Place the acknowledgement or sponsoring information after the main body and before the references.